nicktsan/eventbridge_pipes_sample/README.md

 * `cdk deploy`       deploy this stack to your default AWS account/region
 * `cdk diff`         compare deployed stack with current state
 * `cdk synth`        emits the synthesized CloudFormation template

-Current Issues:
-- Deployment will fail if the log group already exists.
-Current work around is to manually delete the log group.
-Will look for a better solution in the future.